The Philosophia Wheel of the Year

 As a therapist and priestess, I specialise in teaching women about the mythological cycle of the year, guiding them on a path of healing and empowerment using transpersonal techniques such as guided meditation, ritual and creative expression.

-This article is the first in a series of eight exploring the different celebrations, myths and archetypes associated with the eight pagan festivals of the year, woven with stories from my life.
+This article is part of a series exploring the different celebrations, myths and archetypes associated with the pagan festivals of the year, woven with stories from my life.